 There are several methods to achieve this effect.
 One method involves creating an alpha channel mask over the entire image.
-You’ll be able to paint any color on it as long as it doesn’t touch the original image.
-This will allow you to fill up the area behind the subject without affecting the rest of the image.
+You’ll be able to paint any color on it if it doesn’t touch the original image.
+This will allow you to fill up the area behind the subject without affecting the rest of the picture.
 Another option is to duplicate the Background Layer and apply some filters to it.

 What Types Of Backgrounds Can You Expand In Photoshop?

-Any type of background can be expanded.
+Any background can be expanded.
 It just depends on whether or not they have textures.
 Textures include anything from wood floors to brick walls.
 Some people even add shadows to their backdrops.

 What Is The Fastest Way To Expand A Textured Backdrop In Photoshop?

-If you know exactly which part of the image needs to be expanded, then you should probably go ahead and crop out the unwanted parts first.
+If you know exactly which part of the image needs to be expanded, you should probably crop out the unwanted parts first.
 That would save time when expanding later.
 However, if you don’t know which part needs to be cropped, then we suggest doing both.
 Cropping out the unnecessary parts before expanding allows you to focus only on the important details.

 How Do You Extend An Object In Photoshop?

-It really depends on the shape of the object.
-For example, if you’re trying to stretch a rectangle across the whole canvas, then you can simply click once at each corner and hold Alt while dragging.
-But if you were stretching something circular, such as a circle, then you might end up having to rotate the object by 90 degrees.
+It depends on the shape of the object.
+For example, if you’re trying to stretch a rectangle across the whole canvas, you can click once at each corner and hold Alt while dragging.
+But if you were stretching something circular, such as a circle, you might have to rotate the object by 90 degrees.

 In either case, remember to keep holding Ctrl while moving the mouse around.
 Otherwise, you may accidentally change the rotation angle.